-What is Diabetes and how can it be prevented?
+What is diabetes and how can it be prevented?

 Glucose level blood testNovember is National Diabetes Awareness Month.
 It is a month that the American Diabetes Association and other organizations try to raise awareness and offer support to those who are impacted by and are living with diabetes.
 Diabetes affects nearly 30 million children and adults in the United States alone, and an additional 86 million Americans have pre-diabetes.
 It is estimated that approximately $245 billion is spent annually diagnosing and treating diabetes each year within the United States.